awsdocs/amazon-aurora-user-guide/doc_source/babelfish-migration.md

    Because Babelfish Compass is an open\-source tool, report any issues through GitHub\.
 Don't report issues with Babelfish Compass to AWS Support\.

-1. Run the DDL on your new Babelfish server to recreate your schemas on Babelfish\.
+1. Run the DDL on your new Babelfish server to recreate your schemas on Babelfish using SSMS or `sqlcmd`\.
 Make code adjustments as needed\.

-   Run the DDL on your new Babelfish server to re\-create your schemas on Babelfish \(for example, with `sqlcmd`\)\.
-Make SQL code adjustments if necessary\.
 This process might require multiple iterations\.

-1. Use the [AWS Database Migration Service \(AWS DMS\)](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.BabelFish.html) to import the data\.
+1. Run the DML on your new Babelfish server to insert rows into the tables in your database\.

 1. Reconfigure your client application to connect to the Babelfish endpoint instead of SQL Server\.
 For details, see [Connecting to a DB cluster with Babelfish turned on](babelfish-connect.md)\.

 1. Modify your application where necessary and retest\.
 For more information, see [Differences between Aurora PostgreSQL with Babelfish and SQL Server](babelfish-compatibility.md)\.

 1. When you're satisfied with your application test results, start using your Babelfish database for production\.
-During this time, AWS DMS continues to incrementally replicate changes to the Babelfish database or databases\.

    When you're ready, stop the original database and redirect live client applications to use the Babelfish TDS port\.

 1. \(Optional\) Capture client\-side SQL queries, and run these queries through an assessment tool \(such as Babelfish Compass\)\.
 A reverse\-engineered schema only converts server\-side SQL code\.
 For applications with complex client\-side SQL queries, We recommend that you also analyze these for Babelfish compatibility\.
 If the analysis indicates that the client\-side SQL statements contain unsupported SQL features, review the SQL aspects in the client application and make modifications if necessary\.